 - Only essential people should be contacted, such as employers, parents, and other loved ones who are aware of the danger.
 They should only be told essential information.
 The less they know, the safer it is for everyone involved.

 - If there is a Restraining Order in place against your abuser, give copies to key people, such as your employer, school, neighbors, family, building management or other identified trustworthy people.
 Always keep a copy available.

 - Change routines so that it will be more difficult to find you.

 - Caution should be exercised around visitation and custody exchanging agreements.

 - Remember that domestic violence often escalates after leaving and that leaving does not guarantee safety.

 - Know which agencies can help in self-petitioning.

-- Bring important documents such as birth certificates, police reports (helpful but not required).
+- Bring important documents such as birth certificates and police reports (which are helpful but not required).

-- Know the law and know resources that can help when there is uncertainty about legal status.
+- Know the law and resources that can help when there is uncertainty about legal status.